about this course // syllabus

 All members of the class (both students and instructor) can expect to:

-• Expect and Respect Diversity: All classes at the University of Oregon welcome and respect diverse experiences, perspectives, and approaches.
-What is not welcome are behaviors or contributions that undermine, demean, or marginalize others based on race, ethnicity, gender, sex, age, sexual orientation, religion, ability, or socioeconomic status.
-We will value differences and communicate disagreements with respect.
-We may establish more specific guidelines and protocols to ensure inclusion and equity for all members of our learning community.
+Expect and Respect Diversity: All classes at the University of Oregon welcome and respect diverse experiences, perspectives, and approaches.
+What is not welcome are behaviors or contributions that undermine, demean, or marginalize others (especially if this is based on race, ethnicity, gender, sex, age, sexual orientation, religion, ability, or socioeconomic status).
+We value differences and communicate disagreements with respect.

 Absences